-These are just a few examples of the sorts of edging materials that you could use for your straw bale garden.
+These are just a few examples of the sorts of edging materials that you could use for straw bale gardening.
 Remember, however, that you could simply place the bales in your garden and get going right away.

 A Nitrogen-Rich Liquid Feed

-In order to facilitate the breakdown of the straw bales, you will also need a nitrogen rich liquid feed which will start the composting process.
+In order to facilitate the breakdown of the straw bales for straw bale gardening, you will also need a nitrogen rich liquid feed which will start the composting process.
 Examples of nitrogen rich feeds which you could make include: